How Does a Person Choose Between an Attorney and a CPA for Representation

 Then finally, of course, what category, do you want; an attorney versus

 a CPA versus an enrolled agent?
-The main advantage of having the attorney
+The main advantage of having an attorney for your

-is you do have that much wider scope of privilege, so you can feel more
+IRS audit is you do have that much wider scope so you can feel more comfortable

-comfortable talking to your attorney because you don’t have to worry
+talking to your attorney because you don’t have to worry about some

-about some things that may fall outside of the very limited privilege
+things that may fall outside of the very limited privilege that you would

 For more information on

-Compensation For Extra Costs In An Invalid Audit, please call
+Compensation For Extra Costs In An Invalid Audit and other